Wine Grape Cheat Sheets: Chenin Blanc

 • Riesling has the amazing ability to be both very fruity and very acidic at the same time.

-• Riesling’s acidic backbone and complex, balanced flavors give it the ability to age.
+• Riesling’s acidic backbone and complex, balanced flavors give it the ability to age (when produced in an age-worthy style).

-• The world’s great Rieslings are grown in cool growing regions and made into dry white wines renowned for their bracing acidity; terms like steely, nervy, racy, tongue-splitting and precise come to mind as good ways to describe the potential acidity of a Riesling in all its glory.
+• The greatest Riesling vines in the world are grown in cool growing regions and often made into dry white wines renowned for their bracing acidity.
+Terms like steely, nervy, racy, tongue-curling, zingy, and precise come to mind as good ways to describe the potential acidity of a Riesling in all its glory.

-• Despite my devotion to the dry Rieslings of the world, I must admit that many of the Rieslings on the shelf have a degree of residual sugar in them which may or may not be detectable due to the balancing acidity in the wine.
-The Germans have developed the label term “Classic” to indicate a wine with some residual sugar that is still perceived as dry to most palates.
-Genius.
+• Despite my devotion to the dry Rieslings of the world, it is true that much of the Riesling you may find on the shelf does indeed have a degree of residual sugar.
+This sweetness may or may not be detectable due to the balancing acidity in the wine.

-The term “Kabinett” indicates a low level of ripeness at harvest; the terms Auslese and Spätlese refer to grapes with a higher level of sugar at harvest; these wines may be dry or may have a small degree of residual sugar.
+In a German or Austrian wine, the term Kabinett on the label indicates a low level of ripeness at harvest.
+The terms Auslese and Spätlese refer to grapes with a higher level of sugar at harvest—these wines may be dry, or they may contain a small degree of residual sugar (this depends on the winemaking process).

-As for the dessert wines made from Riesling, they have their place among the best dessert wines in the world.
-The new world makes “Late Harvest” Rieslings “Botrytis-affected Riesling” and “Riesling Ice Wine”.
+Dessert wines made from Riesling have their place among the best dessert wines in the world.
+Such wines may be labeled as Late Harvest Riesling, Botrytis-affected Riesling, and Riesling Ice Wine.
 German-speaking regions may refer to these wines using terms such as Beerenauslese, Trockenbeerenauslese, or Eiswein.

 Typical Aromas of a Riesling Based Wine: